AmaVic/Maelstrom-Scripts/README.md

 Unfortunately, for some personal reasons we decided to stop this project.
 Therefore, *we will give away the scripts that we already had implemented*. **All the scripts have been implemented and tested only under the latest TrinityCore 3.3.5 version.**

 Each directory contains one script and the instructions to add it to your own server.
-If you have any problem, please create a new issue (french or english only).
+If you have any problem, please create a new issue (French or English only).

 If you like our scripts, please give a star to this repo !